Rezeth/RDE_ProgrammingTrial/README.md

 Task 4: Personal Specialization (Combat, Inventory, or Dialogue System) - Of which I have chosen Task 4.1: Implement a Basic Combat System

 Gameplay:

 Use WASD or the arrow keys for movement

 Use the space bar for an AoE melee attack

-Use the left mouse button for ranged attack
+Use the left mouse button for a ranged attack